TaranSingh50/SpeechSense/replit.md

 - Created Analysis Details section with Basic File Info cards, Audio Transcription view, and PDF Actions ✅
 - Implemented PDF preview with zoom controls, download, and email sharing functionality ✅
 - Enhanced user experience with clean, modular, responsive design and meaningful data placeholders ✅
+- Fixed Speech Analysis screen to use real transcription data instead of hardcoded placeholder text ✅
+- Added proper backend routes for PDF generation, download, and email sharing functionality ✅
+- Implemented user-friendly error handling with "N/A (Could not be calculated)" for missing data ✅
+- Enhanced analysis workflow to only show details after analysis completion, with proper progress indicators ✅

 ## User Preferences